Ostorlab/KB/WEB_SERVICE/WEB/_HIGH/INSECURE_AUTHORIZATION_RESTRICTION/description.md

-# Insecure Authorization Restriction

 Insecure Authorization Restriction refers to weaknesses in server-side restrictions that can be exploited through HTTP request manipulation techniques.
-This vulnerability allows attackers to bypass access controls, leading to unauthorized access to resources, privilege escalation, and giving unauthorized users the ability to retrieve, create, update, or delete sensitive data.
+This vulnerability allows attackers to bypass access controls, leading to unauthorized access to resources, privilege escalation, and allowing unauthorized users to retrieve, create, update, or delete sensitive data.

-Targeting Insecure Authorization Restriction on a web server, for example, would involve these techniques:
+Targeting Insecure Authorization Restrictions on a web server, for example, would involve these techniques:

    * **HTTP Request Method fuzzing**: Testing invalid, malformed, or unexpected HTTP methods on the server.
    * **HTTP Request Path fuzzing**: Manipulating the HTTP request path by deforming it, adding to it, or subtracting from it.